jeju5/management/cs/aws/aws_developer.md

     * HTTP 429 TOO MANY REQUESTS error
     * Reserved Concurrency
       * reserved number of execution set for critical lambda functions (this also have a limit)

   * Lambda Version
     * When you create a new Lambda function.
 Its version is $LATEST
     * You can create multiple versions and use it with alias to that version
   * You can configure RAM Memory assigned to a Lambda for performance requirement.
   * environemntal variable size total shouldn't exceed 4kb

+* Lambda Language Supports
+  * Node.js Java Python C# Go
+  * Doesn't support C++
+  * what if you want to use language that is not supported by Lambda? -> use "AWS Lambda Custom Runtime"
+    * create a layer that uses "AWS Lambda Custom Runtime"

 * Access to VPC (Virtual Private Cloud)
   * terms